AttorneyReview

 • Has no physical address, an unverifiable business license, or operates only under a domain registered in the last 12 months

-If you encounter any of the above, file a complaint with the Federal Trade Commission at reportfraud.ftc.gov and your state Attorney General's consumer protection division.
-CROA violations carry private right of action.
-You can recover actual damages plus attorney's fees in civil court, and systematic violators have been hit with class-action settlements in the tens of millions.
+Consumers who encounter any of the above can file a complaint with the Federal Trade Commission at reportfraud.ftc.gov and with their state Attorney General's consumer protection division.
+CROA violations carry a private right of action.
+Consumers may recover actual damages plus attorney's fees in civil court, and systematic violators have faced class-action settlements in the tens of millions of dollars.

 Real customer outcomes

-Three collections removed in two months.
+Three collections challenged off in two months.
 The advisor actually called me back.

 Tried Lexington Law for a year.
-Credit Saint did more in 90 days.
+Credit Saint did more in 90 days for my file.

 How we ranked these companies